Central Otago Presbytery Records

 Teviot Presbyterian Church -

 • In spite of a close search in the 1930's, the first Session Book from 1868 to 1870 could not be located.
-The first Church Committee Book dated 1868 survives.
+The first Church Committee Book dated from 1868 survives.

 Upper Clutha Parish -